When used correctly oxygen is safe

 Our Healthcare Technicians have had extensive training.
-We ask that you follow their advice at all times, if you are unsure about what they have told you, please call us 0800 373580.
+We ask that you follow their advice at all times, if you are unsure of anything, please call us on 0800 373580.

-Oxygen is a medically prescribed drug, and should only be used by the person it has been prescribed for.
+Oxygen is a medically prescribed drug, and should only be used by the person it has been ordered for.
 Under no circumstances should you allow anyone else to use it.

 Celebrations and baking

 We understand you and your child will want to celebrate certain events such as birthdays, bonfires, firework displays or sparklers.
 Please ensure your child has not used oxygen equipment for at least 20 minutes before getting close to fire/flames/candles.